lucaswerkmeister/wb2rdf/README.md

 ## Toolforge setup

-On Wikimedia Toolforge, this tool runs under the `lexeme-forms` tool name.
+On Wikimedia Toolforge, this tool runs under the `wb2rdf` tool name.
 Source code resides in `~/wb2rdf/`.

 If the web service is not running for some reason, run the following command: